Photo: Cassidy Carson

 The officiant will wrap things up with a few last words and, for a religious wedding, a blessing.
 They might also add a few logistical instructions—e.g., directions to the reception venue, instructions for certain guests to stay behind for photos, etc.

 This is the grand exit and the wedding recessional order is basically the reverse of the processional.
-The bride and groom exit the ceremony together as newlyweds, followed by the wedding party.
+The bride and groom exit the ceremony together as newlyweds, followed by the wedding party in pairs.
 Once the wedding party has exited the room, then guests exit the ceremony row by row to make their way to the reception.